soutikgangoli/tavi/ANALYZER_OPTIMIZATION_PLAN.md

 ## Executive Summary

+**✅ GPU MIGRATION COMPLETE (December 2025)**

-The face scan analysis pipeline was hanging for 2+ minutes due to CPU-bound analyzers processing 4096x4096 textures (16.7M pixels) with multiple passes.
-Temporary fix applied: downsampling to 1024x1024.
-This document outlines the proper GPU migration plan for clinical-grade accuracy.
+The face scan analysis pipeline was hanging for 2+ minutes due to CPU-bound analyzers processing 4096x4096 textures (16.7M pixels) with multiple passes. **All major analyzers have been migrated to GPU** and now process full 4K resolution images in ~60-80ms total (6-8x speedup).

+**Key Achievement:** All analyzers now use full 4096x4096 resolution on GPU path, with CPU fallback using 1024x1024 downsampling only when GPU is unavailable.

 ---